ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 > effect the addition of a new constructor to the datatype being
 > matched will produce an alert anew, which will allow the
 > programmer to add a clause corresponding to the new constructor if
 > that is warranted.
-On the contrary, the ``catch-all'' clause
+On the contrary, the “catch-all” clause
 > will make the function compile silently and it might be thought
 > that the function is correct as the new constructor will be
 > handled by the default case.